Rehearsal Venue / Times

 Duncan Gillies via website

 Friendly orchestra that meets weekly in term time and gives 3 public performances a year.
-Vacancies particularly for strings, horns and trombones.
+Vacancies particularly for trumpet and strings.
 See website for more details.

 Putney & Wandsworth Brass Band